 Short-term Care: Rehospitalizations

-This indicates the number of rehospitalizations per 1,000 days of short-term care.
-There is typically a correlation between reduced hospitalizations and the quality of rehabilitation services.
+This is the number of times residents are rehospitalized per thousand days of short-term patient care.
+There is typically a correlation between avoiding hospitalizations and a nursing home's quality of short-term rehabilitation.